venkateshmanuka/Venkatesh-Manuka/README.md

-# a👋 Hi, I'm Venkatesh Manuka!
+#  Hi, I'm Venkatesh Manuka! 👋

 Experienced in data analytics with expertise in Python, TensorFlow, PyTorch, Pandas, NumPy, and scikit-learn.
 Skilled in data preprocessing, model development, and AI deployment.
 Strong analytical abilities in handling large datasets and transforming data into actionable insights.
 Adept at working in Git-based collaborative environments.
 Passionate about AI, machine learning, data science, and cloud computing, with a track record of delivering optimized data-driven solutions.
 I love turning raw data into actionable insights using Python, SQL, Power BI, and machine learning models. 🚀